Moving to Rome

 When we asked expats and global nomads about the quality of medical care in Rome, they replied:

 "Rome offers a wide range of healthcare services to its citizens.
 The Italian National Health Service (Servizio Sanitario Nazionale) provides free or low-cost healthcare to all Italian citizens, including those living in Rome.
 The city also has a number of private hospitals and clinics that offer a variety of medical services.
 Rome is home to several world-renowned medical research centers, such as the National Institute for Cancer Research and the National Institute for Infectious Diseases.
 Additionally, Rome has a number of specialized medical centers, such as the Institute for Cardiovascular Diseases and the Institute for Neurological Diseases.
-Rome also has a number of pharmacies, which provide prescription medications and over-the-counter drugs," commented one expat living in Rome.
+Rome also has a number of pharmacies, which provide prescription medications and over-the-counter drugs," stated one expat who made the move to Rome.

 What are medical services in Rome like?